overwolf/overwolf.github.io/docs/start/sample-app-components.md

 ### windows/in_game

-The in_game window listens to [Info Events](../api/overwolf-games-events#oninfoupdates2) and [Game Events](../api/overwolf-games-events#onnewevents) emitted by the game and displays an ad.
+The in_game window listens to [Info Events](../api/overwolf-games-events#oninfoupdates2) and [Game Events](../api/overwolf-games-events#onnewevents) emitted by the game.
 Furthermore, it defines the behavior for the show/hide hotkey.

 Read all about hotkeys [here](../topics/hotkeys-best-practices).